ttessarolo/useDexie/README.md

 }
 ```

-The QueryClause object can be dynamically composed, and can be wrapped using React useMemo to optimize performance by reducing updates.
-If during the composition of the QueryClause object you want to "disable" the filtering operation, just return a null value to get all the records of the table.
+The WhereClause object can be dynamically composed, and can be wrapped using React useMemo to optimize performance by reducing updates.
+If during the composition of the WhereClause object you want to "disable" the filtering operation, just return a null value to get all the records of the table.

 ```javascript
 const [filter, setFilter] = useState();